Ph.D. in developmental psychology

 - Explore our faculty members’ areas of research.
-While ICD follows a community mentorship model for admissions, we ask that you identify at least one faculty member whose research interests you.
-Before you apply, we encourage you to email the faculty member(s) you're interested in working with to introduce yourself and your research interests.
+ICD follows a community mentorship model, so we ask that you identify one to three faculty members whose research interests you.
+Before you apply, we encourage you to email the faculty members you're interested in working with to introduce yourself and your research interests.

 - Unofficial transcripts: You must submit an unofficial transcript or academic record for each institution you’ve attended.

 - Resume or CV: View our CV template to see what information we encourage you to provide.